Stibbons/synology-thumbgen/README.rst

 Requirements
 ============

-The script needs the Pillow imaing library (https://pypi.python.org/pypi/Pillow/2.5.1) to be installed.
-Use `pip` and virtual env command above to install it properly in your environment.
+The script needs the Pillow imaging library (https://pypi.python.org/pypi/Pillow/2.5.1) to be installed.
+Use `pip` and `virtualenv` commands above to install it properly in your environment.

 To do after thumbnail generation
 ================================